highsidelabs/walmart-api-php/docs/Apis/MP/CA/EventsApi.md

 This endpoint requires the following authorization methods:

+* `channelTypeScheme`: Header authentication with your Walmart channel type, which is passed in the WM_CONSUMER.CHANNEL.TYPE header.
+When using endpoints that require channel type authentication, you must pass the `channelType` option to the `Configuration` constructor.
 * `signatureScheme`: Request signature authentication.
 Request signatures are generated using a combination of request info, a timestamp, and your Walmart consumer ID and private key.
 The signature is passed in the WM_SEC.AUTH_SIGNATURE header.
 This is always used in tandem with consumer ID authentication (above).
 When using endpoints that require signature authentication, you must pass the `privateKey` and `consumerId` options to the `Configuration` constructor.
 * `consumerIdScheme`: Header authentication with your Walmart consumer ID, which is passed in the WM_CONSUMER.ID header.
 This is always used in tandem with signature authentication (below).
 When using endpoints that require consumer ID authentication, you must pass the `consumerId` option to the `Configuration` constructor.